2C-T-17

 2C-T-17, also known as 4-sec-butylthio-2,5-dimethoxyphenethylamine or as Nimitz, is a psychedelic drug of the phenethylamine and 2C families.
 It is taken orally.

 2C-T-17 was first described in the scientific literature by Alexander Shulgin and colleagues in 1991.
 Shortly after this, Shulgin described 2C-T-17 in greater detail in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

-According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), 2C-T-17's dose range is 60 to 100 mg and its duration is 10 to 15 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-T-17's dose as 60 to 100 mg orally and its duration is 10 to 15 hours.
 Its onset is 1 hour and peak effects occurred after 3 hours.
 2C-T-17 has been described as a "truly heavy psychedelic" but as producing no psychedelic visuals and very little in the way of perceptual changes.
-User reports described it as having pronounced psychoactive effects but had difficulty describing exactly what those effects were.
+User reports described it as having pronounced psychoactive effects, but had difficulty describing exactly what those effects were.